 I’m angry when I read things or look at things.
 Even after coaching sessions, where I just feel… I don’t know.
 Hurt, or sadness, or sorrow… that women are going through this, not because I think men are bad.
 I just think that women are really suffering in this department.

 Why Is Everything MY Job?

 Here’s what I think the bigger issues are: women feel that it’s not fair that they have to take care of their husbands.
-“Why can’t they search out programs like the one I offer?
-Why can’t they read the books?
+“Why can’t they search out programs or read the books?
 Why do I have to be responsible for his feelings?
-Why can he have a rage or a tantrum, and I have to go pick up the pieces?
+He can have a rage or a tantrum, but I have to go pick up the pieces?
 Why am I the one responsible for the emotional well-being of our relationship?”
 It’s totally unfair, and you shouldn’t have to deal with it, but you do.
 You do pick up most of the emotional burden of your relationship.

 The marriage coach in me is screaming to tell you the reason why, and to rile you and to encourage, but today I am promising myself and I am promising you that I am just going to listen and I’m just going to validate and I’m just going to say… yes.
 You have all the right to be angry about that.
 We live in a culture that depicts men as basically other children in your lives that you have to take care of.
 Think of the Berenstein Bears, for example.
 There’s Papa Bear, always on his couch, and the wife is running around cleaning up after him.